Indian Hotels Company Limited: History

 The company planned to open hotels in Jamshedpur and Ranchi.
 Taj Surya was opened in Coimbatore and later renamed as Vivanta.

-IHCL also operates TajSATS Air Catering, in a joint venture with SATS (formerly known as Singapore Airport Terminal Services).
 In May 2017, IHCL announced it was moving all of its hotels under a unique brand, Taj Hotels Palaces Resorts Safaris.
 The brands Vivanta by Taj and Gateway were merged into a single business unit.
 During the summer of 2017, Cyrus Mistry stated that some of the group's latest costly acquisitions (Sea Rock Hotel, The Pierre in New York, Taj Boston) "destroyed the economic value of the company".
 The unique brand decision was reversed in 2018.

 In April 2018, the group opened its first location in Saudi Arabia through a partnership with the Umm al-Qura construction company.

+In 2019, IHCL launched Amã Stays and Trails, a business division for managing heritage bungalows, homestays, and guesthouses.
 In April 2019, IHCL launched the hotel brand SeleQtions with 12 location openings.
-In May 2019, IHCL signed a strategic partnership with GIC Private Limited (Singapore's sovereign wealth fund) to acquire 600 million dollars' worth of hotel assets over three years.
+In May 2019, IHCL signed a strategic partnership with Singapore's sovereign wealth fund GIC to acquire $600 million worth of hotel assets over three years.

-In March 2024, the IHCL announced plans to open over 90 new properties in the coming years, building on its accelerated portfolio expansion, which included 52 signings and 34 openings in FY24.

-Being a Tata group company, Indian Hotels takes care of its employees and shareholders.
-IHCL offers exclusive coupons to its shareholders, providing a 25% discount on food and beverages at any IHCL hotel or restaurant.
-The code is valid for one year with no minimum spending requirement.
+In 2020, IHCL launched its online food ordering app Qmin, which later expanded to include quick-service restaurants and food trucks.

+In 2024, IHCL acquired a 55% stake in Tree of Life Resorts & Hotels.
+In 2025, IHCL entered an agreement to operate The Claridges in Delhi for 25 years.
+Later that year, the company announced that it would bring some of its existing hotels under the Claridges Collections brand.
+In 2025, IHCL acquired a 51% stake in two firms that operated 135 properties under Clarks Hotels & Resorts.

+In 2025, IHCL acquired a 51% stake in Atmantan wellness retreat in Mulshi, Pune district.
+In 2026, IHCL acquired a 51% stake in Brij Hospitality which operated 22 hotels under Brij brand.